micmejia/bible-dump/NKJV/Ezra/Ezr 8.md

 Then I sent for Eliezer, Ariel, Shemaiah, Elnathan, Jarib, Elnathan, Nathan, Zechariah, and Meshullam, leaders; also for Joiarib and Elnathan, men of understanding.

 ###### 17
-And I gave them a command for Iddo the chief man at the place Casiphia, and [^e]I told them what they should say to [^f]Iddo _and_ his brethren the Nethinim at the place Casiphia--that they should bring us servants for the house of our God.
+And I gave them a command for Iddo the chief man at the place Casiphia, and I told them what they should say to Iddo _and_ his brethren the Nethinim at the place Casiphia--that they should bring us servants for the house of our God.

 ###### 18
 Then, by the good hand of our God upon us, they brought us a man of understanding, of the sons of Mahli the son of Levi, the son of Israel, namely Sherebiah, with his sons and brothers, eighteen men;